rick-liyue-huang/Blog-NodeJs/README.md

 4. Let front-end get data in real time.

-### Process
+### Project Process

 #### Pure node.js

 In this porject, I firstly create the completed server by the pure node.js and query the data from mySQL database, and let front end get data from database through server.

-I create server in file of 'bin/www.js', in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'getPostDataHandler', and deal with router of 'blog' and 'user' by two external functions named 'blogRouterHandler' and 'userRouterHandler' respectively.
+I create server in file of 'bin/www.js', in which I import server inner logic application funcion 'serverHandler' in 'app.js'; while in the 'app.js' file, I deal with post method by one seperated function named 'handlePostData', and deal with router of 'blog' and 'user' by two external functions named 'handleBlogRouter' and 'handleUserRouter'.
+In one word, 'serverHandler' in 'App.js' is the general function to realize the server logic application, and all details will bring out to 'handleBlogRouter' and 'handleUserRouter', in 'router' directory respectively.

-In order to control router easily, I create two directories, named 'model' and 'controller', and in the 'model/resModel.js' I create the response format,which including 'errorno' property, while in 'controller/blog.js' and 'controller/user.js' I create some controllers to return some fixed data based on the given router.
+In the router directory, the server will confirm the url by 'req.method' and 'req.path' display the different contents.
+On the specific url and method, the server will call the specific metod created in 'controller' directory.
+Normally front-end and server-end communicate data by some existed format, so I create some specific mode to store these format in 'model' directory.

+In these controller methods, I will trigger sql language to communicate with mysql database to get data in realtime, after which I will return these data in assigned format on the front-end.

 node.js deal with http